reotch/house-brand/README.md

 This can is modern generic.
 It has a combination of fonts, grouped in different areas with a lot of white space.
 If I can, I'll throw some animated, angled block elements in the yellow of the top, bottom, and side.

-For reference, here is the can:
+For reference, here is the can:<br />
 ![Solimo Can](./images/solimo_can.jpg)